top of page

 • Complement activation consistent with CFH gene variants

-• Lipid aldehyde toxicities consistent with elevated levels of lipid aldehyde adducts in donor eyes (2).
+• Lipid aldehyde and oxysterol toxicities consistent with the elevated levels of lipid aldehyde adducts found in donor eyes (2).
 Lipid aldehydes amplify inflammation in a positive feedback loop (3).

-Together, RPE cell failure and chronic inflammation lead to regional cell losses in the retina (atrophic lesions) and corresponding losses in visual field (scotomas, blind spots).
+Together, RPE cell failure and chronic inflammation cause disabling cell losses in the retina (atrophic lesions) and corresponding losses in visual field (scotomas, blind spots).

 Abstract Background